 Belief, as Roosevelt said, gets you halfway there.
 But what gets you the rest of the way there?

-Belief Alone Doesn’t Pay The Bills
+Belief Alone Doesn’t Feed The Family

 I decided in 2000 to start my first business, primarily because I was tired of spending at least two hours in the car each day and missing my children growing up.

 But I didn’t just blithely leave my very good job and hope for the best.
 I knew that I must develop a plan to achieve it.
 It took several months of thinking, planning and believing but I was able to successfully launch my first company in 2001.
 Reread that last sentence and pay attention to these three elements: thinking, planning and believing.
 I believed, but positive thinking alone doesn’t put food on the table.
 Positive thinking is highly motivational, but at some point you have to take your ideas beyond thinking and into action.

 Limiting beliefs, however, can wreck the best laid plans of fish and men.
 Let me tell you a true, but sad, fish story.
 Scientists in New England were studying this big fish living in a large tank.
 He had everything a fish could want.
 At feeding time the scientists would drop minnows into the fish’s tank.
 He would eat them.
 Life was good.